facebookresearch/vissl/INSTALL.md

 conda install -c vissl apex vissl
 ```

+The package also contains code for the fairscale and ClassyVision libraries.
+Ensure you do not have them installed separately.

 For other versions of PyTorch, Python, CUDA, please modify the above instructions with the
 desired version.
 VISSL provides Apex packages for all combinations of pytorch, python and compatible cuda.